lakshmipathyarjun6/kinematic-motion-retargeting/README.md

 You will first need to download and install Autodesk Maya, as well as obtain a valid license key.

 If you do not already have CMake installed, please do so as well.
+You will also need OpenGL, but this should typically come installed on most systems.

-Next, install Eigen[ref].
+Next, install Eigen[ref] and Zlib[ref].
 The easiest way to do so is via a package manager (Hombrew on Mac, apt on Linux, Chocolatey or similar on Windows).

 Next, clone this repository *recursively* to make sure all dependency submodules are fetched: